newyorkpizza/namegenerator/README.md

 namegenerator
 =============

-JavaScript function for generating satirical company names by combinaing tech terms with culinary terms.
+JavaScript function for generating satirical company names by combining tech terms with culinary terms.

-Some example names:
+Some examples:

 	UtilityPod
     SmokedLoad